 Jonathan Roozeman has recently appeared at festivals such as the Stars of the White Nights in St Petersburg, Schleswig Holstein, and Tammisaari where he performed Shostakovich’s Cello Concerto No. 1 under Saraste, as well as a return to Turku and Joroinen Music Festivals.

-During the 2016-2017 season Jonathan has been artist in residence with the Lahti Symphony which has profiled him in concertos including those by Vieuxtemps and Shostakovich as well as chamber performances.
-Other engagements include Tapiola Sinfonietta, Turku Philharmonic and he a tour to Beijing for the ‘Super Cello’ festival performing Haydn’s Cello Concerto No. 1 with the Brussels Chamber Orchestra.
+Last season he was the artist-in-residence with the Lahti Symphony Orchestra, which profiled him in concertos including those by Vieuxtemps and Shostakovich as well as chamber performances.
+Other engagements included his debut with the Finnish Radio Symphony Orchestra, Tapiola Sinfonietta, Turku Philharmonic, Mikkeli Festival and he toured to Beijing for the Super Cello festival performing Haydn’s Cello Concerto No. 1 with the Brussels Chamber Orchestra.

-Jonathan is currently studying at the Kronberg Academy under Frans Helmerson.
+Jonathan Roozeman is currently studying at the Kronberg Academy under Frans Helmerson.
 Prior to this he was a student of Martti Rousi at the Sibelius Academy in Helsinki.
 He plays a David Tecchler cello (1707) on loan from the Finnish Cultural Foundation.
 His bow is made by Dominique Peccatte in Paris, 1835, kindly on loan by an American patron.